 The vinegar solution will take care of soap scum.
 Simply spray on the vinegar solution and let it sit for a minute, then use a non-abrasive reusable scrub pad to get rid of the soap scum.
 You can also fight soap scum with soap or dish soap.
 Using a like substance loosens the soap and then allows you to wipe it away.

 Sometimes after cleaning, you’ll see spots on your glass, most of the time this is mineral deposits in your water that have etched your glass.
 This cannot go away but can be stopped by squeegeeing your glass after showers to remove the water with minerals from your glass.

-I like to put my baking soda in a mason jar.
-Baking soda is a base and slightly abrasive so keep that in mind when using it.
+Baking soda is one of my all time favorite natural products to use for cleaning.
+It is a base and slightly abrasive so keep that in mind when using it.

 I like to put my baking soda in a mason or recycled jar with a screw-on flip top that you can sprinkle it out of.

 You can sprinkle it into a sink, use a reusable scrub pad and scrub your sink clean.
 I use this on our stainless steel and porcelain sinks.

 You can sprinkle it into trashcans as an odor eater.

 You can combine two household cleaners to make a soft scrub mixture.
 Mix baking soda and add a little Castile soap to form a paste.

 Scrub the mixture onto your surface using a reusable scrub pad, and rinse off when you’re finished.

 I cleaned my bathroom today for this post, and you can use these tips and hacks anywhere in your home.
 Use these eco-friendly cleaners in your home in these areas